oneapi-src/oneAPI-samples/Tools/ApplicationDebugger/guided_matrix_mult_RaceCondition/README.md

    [Inferior 3 (device [0000:4d:00.0]) detached]
    intelgt: inferior 2 (gdbserver-ze) has been removed.
    intelgt: inferior 3 (gdbserver-ze) has been removed.
-   (gbd)
+   (gdb)
    ```
-   As we saw outside the debugger, it ran to completion.
-But note that the inferior (the code running on the GPU), exited with an error code (`0377`).
-Let's see if we can trap that error.
+   As you may have noticed when running outside the debugger, the program ran to completion.
+Note that the inferior (the code running on the GPU), exited with an error code (`0377`).
+You can try to trap that error as shown in the next step.

 4. Run again, telling the debugger to stop if the application throws an exception
    ```